Exploreryer/wikinote/frontend/CHROME_STORE_SUBMISSION.md

 - **插件压缩包**: `dist/wikinote-extension.zip`
 - **插件描述**:
   ```
-  Transform your new tab into a gateway of knowledge with WikiNote.
+  Transform your new tab into a gateway of knowledge with Wikinote.
 Discover fascinating Wikipedia articles in an elegant waterfall layout that adapts to your screen.

-  With support for 40+ languages, WikiNote brings the world's knowledge to your fingertips.
+  With support for 40+ languages, Wikinote brings the world's knowledge to your fingertips.
 Built as an open-source project with privacy-first design - no ads, no tracking, just pure knowledge discovery.

-  Whether you're a lifelong learner or simply curious, WikiNote turns every new tab into an opportunity to learn something new.
+  Whether you're a lifelong learner or simply curious, Wikinote turns every new tab into an opportunity to learn something new.

   Project: https://github.com/Exploreryer/wikinote
   ```